colinyjchung/darkdragons/content/post/mildred.md

 Shorin and Aust wander into the kitchen, then the pantry.
 Shorin climbs up the rickety shelves, falls, and... takes four damage.
 And because he's so low on health from getting smashed by a giant church bell from earlier... **Shorin dies**, his dead body laying on top of Aust.
 This is quite possibly the most absurd death in our entire campaign.
 Death by falling shelves.

 EB rolls up a new character, a wildling by the name of **Raw Skull** who was caught and toured around like a freak show years ago until Lane Weaver freed him.
 Raw Skull can only talk in mono- and two-syllable words and three-word sentences.
 Lane is his "only friend".
-If you've seen _Night at the Museum 3_ and recall Ben Stiller's caveman counterpart, you have a good sense of who Raw Skull is.
-Anyway, to keep the game moving, Lane Weaver had _dimension doored_ him in.
+If you've seen _Night at the Museum 3_ and recall Ben Stiller's [caveman counterpart](https://www.youtube.com/watch?v=Oy0clHsGlWw), you have a good sense of who Raw Skull is.
+Anyway, to keep the game moving, Lane Weaver had _dimension door_/retcon him in.
 Raw Skull is big, and dumb, and really strong.
 He gives Lane a big bear hug and crushes him for 2 damage.
 This will be the recurring gag for Raw Skull.

 At one point, Slane is exploring a tapestry room when the giant smashes the room to pieces, almost killing Slane.
 Slane laments that he can't die and has to survive at least more than one session.
 And at this point, Lane finally convinces everyone they need to _dimension door_ the heck out of here.
 His spell, however, is only good enough to get himself and Slane out of here.
-Lane and Slane, like some sort of 70s pop duet.
+Lane and Slane, like some sort of [70s pop-singer duet](https://www.youtube.com/watch?v=EErSKhC0CZs).
 Everyone else just smashes windows and starts running where the giant can't see them.

 ## Ool Krut, Lankhmar, and No Ombrulsk?